jchristn/Blobject/README.md

 This project was built to provide a simple interface over external storage to help support projects that need to work with potentially multiple storage providers.
 It is by no means a comprehensive interface, rather, it supports core methods for creation, retrieval, and deletion.

-## New in v1.2.0
+## New in v1.3.x

-- Breaking change, add ContentType to Write method
+- Added enumeration capabilities to list contents of a bucket or container
-- Added missing AWS regions
+- Added metadata capabilities to retrieve metadata for a given BLOB

 ## Example Project